Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 - Private household staff

-The calculation is simple and based only on the worker’s monthly basic salary.
+The calculation is simple and based only on the worker’s monthly basic pay.

 Domestic Worker Eligibility